War / Africa

 Gpep: Rival gang network folded into Viv Ansanm that extended the coalition's reach into additional neighborhoods and broadened anti-state coordination.

-Gran Grif: Semi-autonomous gang operating primarily in Artibonite that conducts mass-casualty rural attacks and has demonstrated a durable massacre capability.
+Gran Grif: Semi-autonomous gang operating primarily in Artibonite that conducts mass-casualty rural attacks independently of Viv Ansanm's urban command.

 Battle Deaths